michiganaerospace/mathtools/README.md

 explicitly regularizing the derivatives here.
 We are instead effectively regularizing by using a small number (15) of basis vectors.

-What if we wanted this function at a higher sampling rate?
-As it stands, our smooth curve is sampled only at the same values of ``` x``` as the original data.
-If we wish to sample our smooth curve at a different set of data points, we can use the ```Fit``` object's ```resample``` method.
+What if we wanted to sample this function at a different set of points?
+As it stands, our smooth curve is sampled only at the same values of ```x``` as the original data.
+If we wish to sample our smooth curve on a different set of data points, we can use the ```Fit``` object's ```resample``` method.
 For example, suppose we wish to sample